ubccr/iquota/README.rst

 mounts.
 This `post <https://community.emc.com/message/762183#762183>`_ sums up essentially what this project aims to provide.

-The following diagram shows the basic architecture if iquota:
+The following diagram shows the basic architecture of iquota:

 .. image:: docs/iquota-diagram.png